Psychedelic Ego Death

 What is ego death?

-Partaking in psychedelics or hallucinogens such as LSD, psilocybin, ayahuasca, DMT, toad venom (5-MeO-DMT), and ketamine can induce ego death, also known as ego dissolution. ego death is the complete breaking down of one's sense of self; a removal of the subconscious ideal of who we are.[1]
+Partaking in psychedelics (or hallucinogens) such as LSD, psilocybin, ayahuasca, DMT, toad venom (5-MeO-DMT), and ketamine, can induce this idea of ego death, also known as ego dissolution.
+Ego death is the complete breaking down of one's sense of self, as a removal of the subconscious ideal of who we are.

-The ego is your sense of self; how you subconsciously perceive your place in the world and your value in it.
-It is determined by your own personal assessment shaped by years of experience.[1]
-To an extent, the ego shapes how you navigate life and how you relate to others, as well as your level of self-worth.
+The ego is your sense of self; it is how you subconsciously perceive your place in the world and your value in it.
+Your ego is determined by your own personal assessment, and it is shaped by years of experience.
+To an extent, your ego shapes how you navigate life and how you relate to others, as well as your level of self-worth.

 By achieving ego death, you are able to step outside of this subconscious ideal into a version of yourself unburdened by the understanding of who you are.
 This idea is not a concrete model and is not easily recorded in psychological studies.
 People who achieve ego death often describe it as a mystical experience.

-Nevertheless, ego death is widely reported among psychedelic practitioners and many seek out this elusive experience every year; with psychedelic retreats and shaman lead mystical journies under the influence of hallucinogens becoming a lucrative business.
+Nevertheless, ego death is widely reported among psychedelic practitioners and many seek out this elusive experience every year, with psychedelic retreats and shamans leading mystical journeys under the influence of hallucinogens becoming a lucrative business.

 Psychedelic therapy and ego death

 Ego death is sometimes referred to as 'autobiographical amnesia', an idea that has become of particular interest to psychedelic therapists.
-Controlled studies of psychedelic use often show heightened activity in the hippocampus when ego death occurs, as well as interaction with the posterior cingulate cortex which acts as the brain's processing hub.[3]
+Controlled studies of psychedelic use often show heightened activity in the hippocampus when ego death occurs, as well as interactions with the posterior cingulate cortex, which acts as the brain's processing hub.

-Patients who experienced oceanic boundlessness were found to be more responsive to the therapeutic effects of psilocybin and would benefit from mental health treatment with psychedelics under psychiatric conditions.[4]
+Patients who experienced oceanic boundlessness were found to be more responsive to the therapeutic effects of psilocybin and could potentially benefit from mental health treatment with psychedelics under psychiatric conditions.

 Related: Therapeutic LSD